Alicia Silverstone & Mena Suvari 'Horrified' By Size Of Retro Clothing Worn On 'American Woman'

 To set the actresses’ minds at ease, she told them to simply look at the measurements of each garment.
 Phew!

 The dramedy American Woman is loosely inspired by series co-executive producer/Real Housewives of Beverly Hills star Kyle Richards’ childhood.
-Silverstone plays Bonnie, a trophy wife who leaves her cheating husband and then has to join the work force to take care of her two daughters, and Suvari plays her friend Kathleen who opens a casting agency while trying to lock down a husband.
+Silverstone plays Bonnie, a trophy wife who leaves her cheating husband and then has to join the work force to take care of her two daughters, and Suvari plays her friend Kathleen, who opens a casting agency while trying to lock down a husband.

 “As a costume designer, you want your work to be as accurate as possible,” Gellman told the Post.
 “So I would say 98 percent of the clothes [on American Woman] are real vintage.”